Apple introduces new $399 iPhone SE with Touch ID and 4.7″ screen – TechCrunch

 Apple has dropped a new iPhone SE on the market today.
 It’s a 4.7” iPhone with a physical home button, Touch ID, a single rear-facing camera and the A13 Bionic chip on board.
-With a $399 starting price point, the new SE is aimed squarely at new iPhone users or first time smartphone buyers but could appeal to those who want the smallest iPhone model currently available above other considerations.
+With a $399 starting price point, the new SE is aimed squarely at new iPhone users or first-time smartphone buyers, but could appeal to those who want the smallest iPhone model currently available above other considerations.

 Pre-orders for the iPhone SE begin at 5:00 a.m.
 PDT on April 17th and it will ship on April 24th.